-A brief description of the selected element is displayed in the upper right field, and a full description in the lower right field.
+The brief description of the selected block is displayed in the upper right field, and the full description in the lower right field.
 The full description is a PDF document.
 Scroll the document to the end to see the PDF toolbar.
 Using it, you can download the document or print it.